 Ælfric’s grammar is organized according to the same plan using the 8 parts of speech used by Donatus (Hurt, 1972), but it was an abridged version of Priscian’s Institutiones known as Excerptiones de Prisciano by an unknown editor that Ælfric used as a starting point for his own grammar (Law, 1997), relying on Priscian for many of his examples and definitions.
 However, despite his debt to Donatus and Priscian, Ælfric’s grammar is more than a synthesis of the two earlier texts.

 For one thing, Ælfric wrote his grammar in English.
-By doing so, he was able to pitch his grammar at a lower level than either Donatus’ or Priscian’s grammars (Law, 1997).
-As noted above, with Latin suffering two centuries of decline he needed his grammar to be accessible to monolingual language learners with little or no prior exposure to Latin.
+By doing so, he was able to make his grammar suitable for students at a lower proficiency level than required to read either Donatus’ or Priscian’s grammars (Law, 1997).
+As noted above, with Latin suffering two centuries of decline, he needed his grammar to be accessible to monolingual language learners with little or no prior exposure to Latin.
 In his preface, he says how he expects to be reproached for this.
 His aim was not, after all, to train students to write Latin poetry as was the case with Bede and Aldhelm. Ælfric was attempting instead to redress the crisis of basic Latin literacy of his day that had lingered unresolved since King Alfred had complained of it 124 years earlier.
 Above all, he wanted to provide the key to understanding religious texts.
 His first hurdle to overcome in making that possible, therefore, was basic comprehension.

 Ælfric’s grammar is both a simplification and a clarification of his sources.
 He follows Priscian’s anonymous editor by leaving out all Greek from his grammar, but goes a step further by eliminating long lists and digressions retained by the editor (Law, 1997).
 Also, he leaves out an entire section on swearing (Hurt, 1972), pointing out the Christian prohibition against making oaths (Matthew 5:37).